US Class Action Human Rights Attorneys

 Cohen & Malad, LLP is proud to have been one of ten firms from around the country to have been appointed by the federal court to serve on the Executive Committee in the class action litigation against Swiss banks to recover assets on behalf of Holocaust survivors and the heirs of Holocaust victims.
 This historic effort resulted in a $1.25 billion settlement.

-In re Holocaust Victim Assets Litigation
+Holocaust Victim Assets Litigation

-Litigation began in the late 1990s in several federal courts against three Swiss banks alleging that those financial institutions collaborated with and assisted the Nazi regime by concealing the assets of Holocaust victims and withholding them after the war ended.
+The litigation began in the late 1990s in several federal courts against three Swiss banks alleging that those financial institutions collaborated with and assisted the Nazi regime by concealing the assets of Holocaust victims and withholding them after the war ended.
 The banks were also alleged to have assisted in the laundering of Nazi funds obtained from the forced sales of the property of Holocaust victims and the profits earned from the slave labor performed by concentration camp inmates.
 These cases were consolidated in the United States District Court for the Eastern District of New York and presided over by the Honorable Edward R. Korman.
-The class members were represented by several Holocaust survivors and numerous class counsel.
+The class members were represented by several Holocaust survivors and numerous class counselors.

 In an attempt to sidestep the litigation, the Swiss established two separate commissions to explore Switzerland’s role in the Holocaust era and to identify the profits earned and withheld by Swiss banks as a result of the Holocaust.
 One commission was charged with analyzing individual Swiss bank accounts and verifying assets that were owned by victims of Nazi persecution.
 The other commission was responsible for examining how money and assets from Nazi activities flowed into Swiss banks.
 Those commissions were ineffective, and the litigation proceeded.
 As a result of the litigation, a new claims resolution tribunal was established to award payments to Holocaust survivors and the heirs of Holocaust victims based on the existing information regarding the dormant bank accounts which had been retained by the banks since the end of the war.